SharePoint/sp-dev-docs/docs/apis/webhooks/webhooks-reference-implementation.md

 ## Source code for this reference implementation

-Source code and other materials for the reference implementation are available in the [SharePoint developer samples GitHub repository](https://aka.ms/sp-webhooks-sample-reference).
+Source code and other materials for the reference implementation are available in two flavors: we do have a SharePoint provider hosted application version and an Office 365 Azure AD application which can be found in the [SharePoint developer samples GitHub repository](https://aka.ms/sp-webhooks-sample-reference).

 ## Deploying the reference implementation